Barry Simon

-Barry Martin Simon (born 16 April 1946) is an American mathematical physicist and was the IBM professor of Mathematics and Theoretical Physics at Caltech, known for his prolific contributions in spectral theory, functional analysis, and nonrelativistic quantum mechanics (particularly Schrödinger operators), including the connections to atomic and molecular physics.
+Barry Martin Simon (born 16 April 1946) is an American mathematical physicist and was the IBM professor of mathematics and theoretical physics at Caltech, known for his prolific contributions in spectral theory, functional analysis, and nonrelativistic quantum mechanics (particularly Schrödinger operators), including the connections to atomic and molecular physics.
 He has authored more than 400 publications on mathematics and physics.

 His work has focused on broad areas of mathematical physics and analysis covering: quantum field theory, statistical mechanics, Brownian motion, random matrix theory, general nonrelativistic quantum mechanics (including N-body systems and resonances), nonrelativistic quantum mechanics in electric and magnetic fields, the semi-classical limit, the singular continuous spectrum, random and ergodic Schrödinger operators, orthogonal polynomials, and non-selfadjoint spectral theory.

 Early life

 Barry Simon's mother was a school teacher, his father was an accountant.
 His ancestors were from Odesa and Grodno.
-His grandfather got the new surname, Simon, at Ellis Island; his original surname was Slopak.
+His grandfather, whose original surname was Slopak, adopted the surname Simon after immigrating to the United States.
 Simon attended James Madison High School in Brooklyn.
 Simon is an observant Jew.